 Many clients are interested in Philanthropic Planning.
-One of the tax efficient ways to make gifts to charities is through the use of a charitable trust.
-A charitable trust is also known as a split-interest trust because the interest in the trust is always split between at least one charitable beneficiary and one non-charitable beneficiary.
+One of the tax efficient ways to make gifts to charities, but also still receive some of the assets back, is through the use of a charitable trust.
+A charitable trust where you or loved ones benefit is also known as a split-interest trust.
+It is called a split-interest trust because the interest in the trust is always split between at least one charitable beneficiary and one non-charitable beneficiary.

-There are basically three types of a Charitable Trusts
+There are basically three types of Split Interest Charitable Trusts

 - a Charitable Remainder Trust (CRT); and